Skip to main content

 Welcome to Yeshiva University Residence Life!

-To apply for on-campus housing for the 2023-2024 academic year, please log into the Yeshiva University Housing Portal with your YU username and password.
-For further questions or help with your application, please email berenreslife@yu.eduPlease note, the housing application closed on Tuesday, May 16, 2023.
+The housing application for the 2024-2025 Academic Year is now open!
+To apply, please log into the Yeshiva University Housing Portal with your YU username and password.
+For further questions or help with your application, please email berenreslife@yu.edu with any questions!

 Beren RAs 2022